 The first leg of the tour began in Honolulu, Hawaii Where they spent a few days.
 The party was hosted by Masataka Mori, who had replaced Kanazawa as the resident JKA Chief Instructor to Hawaii.
 The party gave a number of courses and demonstrations that were well attended and well received.

 On 5 April the party arrived in West Germany for the European leg of their tour.
 As they had been in the United States, they were a big success.
 They were hosted by Lothar Fischer and the Deutscher Karate Bund (DKB).
-During their six-day visit they gave interviews to various newspapers and television channels.
+During their six-day visit, they gave interviews to various newspapers and television channels.
 A tournament was also held at the Bad Godesburg Town Hall where they gave a series of demonstrations in front of a crowd of 1200 spectators.
-While the party were in Germany, a grading was held where four Germans were promoted 1st Dan.
+While the party were in Germany, a grading was held and four German karatekas were promoted 1st Dan.

 The touring party arrived at Brussels Airport, Belgium, on 14 April for the next leg of their European tour.
-As guests of Leo Aarts and the Belgiche Nationale Karate Federation they visited the cities of Brussels and Antwerp.
-In Brussels they gave a demonstration at the dojo of a Mr Goetz.
-In Antwerp they gave another demonstration at the dojo of Aarts.
+As guests of Leo Aarts and the Belgische Nationale Karate Federation, they visited the cities of Brussels and Antwerp.
+In Brussels, they gave a demonstration at the dojo of a Mr Goetz.
+In Antwerp, they gave another demonstration at the dojo of Aarts.
 There was also a training session attended by sixty-five students.
 Over two hundred people watched the training session.
 In a separate training session, also in Antwerp, Kanazawa and Enoeda taught thirty-five students.

-The next top for the touring party was Holland.
-This was followed by a visit to France, where where they were the guests of the Association Culturelle Internationale de Karate-Do.
+The next stop for the touring party was Holland.
+This was followed by a visit to France, where they were the guests of the Association Culturelle Internationale de Karate-Do.